syl20bnr/spacemacs-elpa-mirror/melpa/dumb-diff-readme.txt

-Dumb Diff is an Emacs "diff to definition" package for fast arbitrary diffs.
+Dumb Diff is an Emacs package for fast arbitrary diffs.